-Fine-diner The Stunned Mullet can be found opposite Town Beach in Port Macquarie, a very handy halfway between Sydney and Byron Bay.
+When you’ve explored Port Macquarie’s dreamy Town Beach, head across the road to fine-diner The Stunned Mullet.
 The vibe is relaxed but refined, and the modern Australian menu and impressive wine list have earned the Mullet accolades from well beyond the North Coast.
-It’s not every day you get to eat Patagonian toothfish, but you’ll find it here, alongside Tajima Wagyu and Cape Grim grass-fed eye fillet, with no shortage of excellent wines to match.
+It’s not every day you get to eat Patagonian toothfish, but you’ll find it here, alongside Tajima wagyu, Cape Grim grass-fed eye fillet and Moreton Bay bugs, with no shortage of excellent wines to match.

-British celebrity chef Rick Stein opened his now-iconic restaurant at the Mollymook clifftop hotel, Bannisters by the Sea, back in 2009.
-Today, the South Coast ocean views are as spectacular as ever and the food continues to match them.
-Stein is a seafood specialist, so grab a table out on the deck and settle in for the likes of oysters Charentaise (have an oyster, a bite of spicy sausage and a gulp of white wine), the Bannisters fish pie or a Sri Lankan Huon salmon curry.
+British celebrity chef Rick Stein opened his now-iconic restaurant at the clifftop hotel Bannisters Mollymook back in 2009.
+Not much has changed since – and that’s a good thing.
+The South Coast ocean views are as spectacular as ever, and the food continues to keep pace.
+Stein is a seafood specialist, so grab a table out on the deck and settle in for the likes of oysters Charentaise (have an oyster, a bite of spicy sausage and a gulp of white wine), Malaysian salmon curry or grilled local lobster with coconut cream.
 You’ll also find the classic combination of Stein seafood, ocean views and luxury accommodation on the North Coast at Bannisters Port Stephens.